Shattered Pixel Dungeon in 2020

 Whew, another long read!
 There’s still plenty of work to be done on Shattered, and I’m really excited to start knocking items off this list.
 Here’s to a great 2020!

-Lastly, if you’d like to help me make these plans a reality, please consider supporting me on Patreon!
+Lastly, if you’d like to help me make these plans a reality, please consider making a purchase in the Google Play version of the game, or supporting me on Patreon!
 Patrons get early info about upcoming game updates, which will include most of what I’ve talked about here once I start developing it.